Rear Window (1998 film)

 Rear Window is a 1998 American made-for-television crime-drama thriller film directed by Jeff Bleckner.
 The teleplay by Larry Gross and Eric Overmyer is an updated adaptation of the classic 1954 film of the same name directed by Alfred Hitchcock which was based on the short story It Had to Be Murder by Cornell Woolrich.
 It was broadcast in the United States by ABC on November 22, 1998.

-It stars Christopher Reeve (in one of his final screen appearances), Daryl Hannah, and Robert Forster.
+The film stars Christopher Reeve (in one of his final screen appearances, and his last leading role), Daryl Hannah, and Robert Forster.
+It was Reeve's first substantial role since his tetraplegia-inducing injury in 1995.
 For his performance, Reeve was nominated for a Golden Globe and won a Screen Actors Guild Award.

 Plot

-Quadriplegic Jason Kemp, a former architect who now uses a wheelchair, relieves the boredom of his daily existence by engaging in voyeurism, a pastime that allows him to spy on his neighbors from the rear window of his apartment.
-When he witnesses sculptor Julian Thorpe viciously beat his wife Ilene, he reports the incident to 911 and the police remove Thorpe from his home.
+Quadriplegic Jason Kemp, a former architect who now uses a wheelchair, relieves the boredom of his daily existence by spying on his neighbors from the rear window of his apartment.
+When he witnesses sculptor Julian Thorpe viciously beat his wife Ilene, he reports the incident to 9-1-1 and the police remove Thorpe from his home.
 Thorpe is released the following day, and that night Jason Kemp hears a blood-curdling scream from the courtyard.
 From that moment on, Ilene is missing from her apartment, apparently replaced by another woman.
 Jason, certain she was murdered by her husband, tries to convince his colleague Claudia, nurse Antonio, and friend Charlie that his suspicion is true.
 Thorpe slowly comes to the realization that Kemp is fully aware of his crime, and engages him in a deadly game of cat and mouse in an effort to silence him forever.